Latest Posts

 What kinds of information do your apps collect?

 User location is tracked by 82 percent of the top Android free apps, 49 percent of the top Android paid apps to track, 50 percent of the top iOS free apps, and 24 percent of the top iOS paid apps.
-Address book information is accessed by 30 percent of the top Android free apps, and 14 percent of the top Android paid apps, along with 26 percent of the top iOS free apps and 8 percent of the top iOS paid apps.
+Address book information is accessed by 30 percent of the top Android free apps, 14 percent of the top Android paid apps, 26 percent of the top iOS free apps, and 8 percent of the top iOS paid apps.

 But why do apps do this?

 “One of the main reasons app developers initiate app tracking is to generate supplementary revenue by sharing app user data with advertising networks and analytics companies.
-In some cases, particularly with free apps, developers are paid based on the amount of data they collect and share about users,” says Appthority.
+In some cases, particularly with free apps, developers are paid based on how much data they collect and share about users,” says Appthority.
 App developers even transmit full address books.
 Why?
 One reason is to expand their customer base.

 How do consumers feel about this?

-According to a poll by The Wall Street Journal which asked, “Do you think apps should tell you when they collect and send information about the mobile device?”
+According to a poll by The Wall Street Journal, “Do you think apps should tell you when they collect and send information about the mobile device?”

 67.9% said ‘Yes, every time.